 Skip Morrow first won international acclaim as a cartoonist with his best selling I HATE CATS BOOK series in 1980 that sold hundreds of thousands of copies worldwide.
 He has since published a over a dozen books, sold millions of greeting cards throughout North America and Australia, and has been commissioned by major corporations to apply his warped sense of humor to numerous advertising campaigns.
-He has lived in Wilmington, Vermont since 1974.
+He lived in Wilmington, Vermont from 1974 to 2019.

 Rutgers University, B.A.
 Communications 1974